 How much will I receive?

-Students attending less than full time will have the grant reduced (three-quarter time students may receive up to $3,000; half-time students may receive up to $2,000, and less-than-half time students may receive up to $1,000).
+Students attending less than full time will have the grant reduced (three-quarter time students may receive up to $1393/year; half-time students may receive up to $929/year).

 If you receive any award amount ($16,000 or $1,000) you will have the same teaching obligation of 4 years within 8 years after graduation.

 What do I need to do to keep my award?

 Grant recipients agree to teach for at least four full years within eight years of finishing their teacher preparation program, and to teach high-need subjects in designated schools that serve low-income students.For students who receive the TEACH Grant and do not fulfill the stringent requirements of the program, the amount awarded in grant money becomes a loan with interest (at the same rate as the federal Stafford Loan) compounded from the time of the original disbursement date.
 This means that if you do not complete the teaching obligation, your grants will convert to an unsubsidized loan, which you must repay with interest accruing back to the original date of disbursement.

 Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve and Promise to Pay (service agreement) which will be available electronically on the U.S. Department of Education web site.
 When you sign the service agreement, you are agreeing to repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date that the grant funds were disbursed, if you do not complete the teaching obligation.
 Once the grant has been converted to a loan, it cannot be converted back to a grant.